VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Abstract

 \section{Abstract}

-We present a new suite of cosmological zoom-in hydrodynamical ($\approx 20\, \pc$) simulations of Milky-Way mass galaxies to study how a varying mass ratio for a Gaia-Sausage-Enceladus (GSE) progenitor impacts the $z=0$ chemodynamics of halo stars.
+We present a new suite of cosmological zoom-in hydrodynamical ($\approx 20\, \pc$ spatial resolution) simulations of Milky-Way mass galaxies to study how a varying mass ratio for a Gaia-Sausage-Enceladus (GSE) progenitor impacts the $z=0$ chemodynamics of halo stars.
 Using the genetic modification approach, we create five cosmological histories for a Milky-Way-mass dark matter halo ($\Mvir \approx 10^{12} \, \Msol$), incrementally increasing the stellar mass ratio of a $z\approx2$ merger from 1:25 to 1:2, while fixing the galaxy's final dynamical, stellar mass and large-scale environment.
 We find markedly different morphologies at $z=0$ following this change in early history, with a growing merger resulting in increasingly compact and bulge-dominated galaxies.
-Despite this structural diversity, all galaxies show a radially-biased population of inner halo stars like the Milky-Way's GSE which, surprisingly, has a similar magnitude, age, $\feh$ and $\alphafe$ distribution whether the $z\approx2$ merger is more minor or major.
-This arises because a smaller \textit{ex-situ} population at $z\approx2$ is compensated by a larger population formed in an earlier merger-driven starburst, with both populations strongly overlapping in the $\feh-\alphafe$ plane.
-Our study demonstrates that multiple high-redshift histories can lead to similar $z=0$ chemodynamical features in the halo, highlighting the need for additional constraints to distinguish them and the importance of considering the full spectrum of progenitors when interpreting $z=0$ data to reconstruct our Galaxy's past.
+Despite this structural diversity, all galaxies show a radially biased population of inner halo stars like the Milky-Way's GSE which, surprisingly, has a similar magnitude, age, $\feh$ and $\alphafe$ distribution whether the $z\approx2$ merger is more minor or major.
+This arises because a smaller \textit{ex-situ} population at $z\approx2$ is compensated by a larger population formed in an earlier merger-driven starburst whose contribution to the GES can grow dynamically over time, and with both populations strongly overlapping in the $\feh-\alphafe$ plane.
+Our study demonstrates that multiple high-redshift histories can lead to similar $z=0$ chemodynamical features in the halo, highlighting the need for additional constraints to distinguish them, and the importance of considering the full spectrum of progenitors when interpreting $z=0$ data to reconstruct our Galaxy's past.